mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-assurance-cases.md

 ### Alignment of Evidence

 #### Assurance Case 1: Encrypted Credentials During Transit
-Keycloak allows for integration between multiple platforms, which can require credentials to be passed between endpoints.
+Keycloak allows for integration between multiple platforms, which commonly require credentials to be passed between endpoints.
 Credential theft through network eavesdropping is a risk that can be mitigated using a properly configured truststore.
-The truststore enables encrypted SSL connections, thereby protecting user credentials.
+A truststore that enables encrypted SSL connections would greatly assist in protecting user credentials.

-E1: System configuration enforces strong encryption protocols, ensuring that any communication using the truststore is secure.
-Regular auditing of system logs is essential to protect the integrity of the truststore; a compromised truststore undermines the reliability of SSL connections, potentially allowing rogue entities to impersonate endpoints and gather user credentials.
+E1: System configuration enforces strong encryption protocols, effectively ensuring that any communication using the truststore is secure.
+This allows for regular auditing of system logs at it is essential to protect the integrity of the truststore.
+A compromised truststore undermines the reliability of SSL connections, potentially allowing rogue entities to impersonate endpoints and gather user credentials.

 E2: Logs and monitoring confirm that invalid certificates are rejected.
 Using SSL certificates with weak encryption can facilitate credential interception; thus, SSL certificates must be acquired from trusted Certificate Authorities, adhering to industry-standard RSA 2048-bit or higher key lengths.

-E3: Real-time certificate status checking mechanisms are in place to ensure that only valid and current certificates are used, further safeguarding against unauthorized access.
+E3: Real-time certificate status-checking mechanisms are in place to ensure that only valid and current certificates are used, further safeguarding against unauthorized access.

-E4: Configuration files and system policies enforce key management rules, ensuring that cryptographic keys are handled securely and comply with best practices.
+E4: Configuration files and system policies enforce key management rules ensure that cryptographic keys are handled securely and comply with best practices.

 Conclusion and Gaps: Implementing a truststore significantly enhances the security of a Keycloak instance, effectively eliminating man-in-the-middle attacks.
 The simplicity of adding a truststore means the potential for gaps is minimal, with none detected in this case.
 SSL handshakes are binary, established only if both parties agree.
 The key consideration is to utilize a high-bit certificate issued by a trusted authority, easily verifiable through modern browsers that warn against weak or untrusted certificates.
 Additional responsibilities fall on the Keycloak administrator to regularly audit changes to the truststore.